Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Conclusions

-This manuscript presents and validates the performance of the first GCR simulator on European ground.
-The system employs the sequential irradiation of six different configurations made by ``complex'' and ``slab'' modulators.
-By properly scaling the number of primary particles of each setup it is possible to recreate a GCR field in deep space (\qty{1}{\astronomicalunit}), in the 2010 solar minimum conditions, and after \qty{10}{\g \per \cm \squared} of Al shielding.
-The capabilities of the system were benchmarked using state-of-the-art MC simulations and experimentally with a TEPC.
-Such a design represent an innovative approach as it allows to instantaneously deliver complex radiation fields.
-This enables the investigation of the combined effects of different radiation qualities and their interplay on biological systems.\\ For safe and reliable operation, it is of uttermost importance to validate and quality assure the GCR field prior every usage, as a single anomaly potentially can compromise the integrity of all experiments that will be conducted.
-Measuring and characterizing the GCR field is a significant challenge directly reflecting its complexity, both in terms of particle population and broad kinetic energy spectra.
-This challenge was addressed by adopting a microdosimetric characterization, which has been proven effective over the years at accelerator facilities and numerous space missions.
+For safe and reliable operation, it is of uttermost importance to validate and quality assure the GCR field prior every usage, as a single anomaly potentially can compromise the integrity of all experiments that will be conducted.
+Measuring and characterizing the GCR field is a significant challenge directly reflecting its complexity, both in terms of particles populations and broad kinetic energy spectra. \replyTo{15}In this work, the radiation field was characterized by adopting a microdosimetric approach, a method that has been proven effective over the years at accelerator facilities and numerous space missions.
 Nevertheless, providing the best possible description of radiation quality using a compact, easy-to-use detector remains an ongoing issue.
 The European Space Agency (ESA) is financially supporting a two-year experimental campaign with the aim of testing and identify multiple detectors systems in such harsh conditions.
 Ideally, the outcome of this investigation will identify a device capable of providing not only the best possible characterization of the radiation field, but optimally this device could be integrated into spacecrafts.
 Furthermore, measuring all relevant radiation parameters of a complex radiation field is the basis for subsequent biological characterization and modeling.

 In conclusion, the GCR simulator will establish a state of the art platform for comprehensive studies of GCR‑induced effects in both electronic circuitry and biological systems.
 The facility is expected to become accessible to experimental groups starting in 2026.
-With these advancement, the GCR simulator will represent an unique platform to perform experiments, helping to bridge the longstanding gap between physical characterization and the resulting biological outcomes.
+With these advancements, the GCR simulator will represent an unique platform to perform experiments, helping to bridge the longstanding gap between physical characterization and the resulting biological outcomes.